rafaelpahim/rafaelpahim.github.io/_pages/about.md

   - /about.html
 ---

-[PREENCHER: escreva 1-2 parágrafos de apresentação.
-Ex: I am a PhD candidate in Economics at the Federal University of Rio Grande do Sul (UFRGS), with a Visiting Researcher period at Colorado State University (CSU).
-I also serve as Adjunct Professor of Economics at the Federal University of Rio Grande (FURG).
-My research focuses on ___.]
+I am Adjunct Professor of Economics at Federal University of Rio Grande (Brazil).
+PhD candidate in Economics at Federal University of Rio Grande do Sul (UFRGS) with Visiting Research period at Colorado State Univeristy (2024-2025).I hold both a master’s and bachelor’s degree from the UFRGS.

 Research Interests
 ======